Communication

 BOOL) — True while the transaction is in progress - success (

-INT) — Modbus exception code on error
+INT) — Modbus exception code on error; cleared when the next request starts

 Remote addressing